10 Magical Witch Romance Books

 7. Stalked By The Kraken (Monstrous Matches)

-I found Stalked By The Kraken on TikTok of all places, and it is a monster hero romance with a witch heroine (Rose).
+I found Stalked By The Kraken on TikTok, of all places, and it is a monster hero romance with a witch heroine (Rose).
 You can read it alone or continue with the Monstrous Matches series.
 Gideon is an ancient sea creature, and he has tentacles.
 He is in town because he is searching for the ancient, rare gem that has been stolen.
 But he quickly realizes that other things are going missing in the town.
 Somehow, Gideon meets Rose.
 As soon as he meets her, he realizes she is his fated mate.

 As a witch, Rose can see people’s energies and souls and pair them together to meet their perfect match.
 She’s come out of a bad relationship, so she’s jaded, and our hero knows that.
 At first, Gideon watches from afar, but it’s super-steamy when they meet.
 If you like heroes that are gone for heroines, this is it.
-The author did an excellent job creating interesting characters and a love story.
+The author did an excellent job creating exciting characters and a love story.
 This book is super sex-positive, and I recommend it.
 The hardcover is medium in quality, but the paperback is perfect for color, font, binding, and cover quality.

 Stalked By The Kraken